puutaro/CommandClick/README.md

 Usage
 ------

-How to use swiss army knife?
+How to use army knife?

 <p>-> <a href="https://github.com/puutaro/CommandClick/blob/master/USAGE.md" target="_blank">USAGE.md</a></p>